oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

   ``handle`` parameters.
 The parameters that are ignored in the Thick mode include ``wallet_password``, ``disable_oob``, and ``debug_jdwp`` parameters.

-* The python-oracledb Thin mode only suppports :ref:`homogeneous
+* The python-oracledb Thin mode only supports :ref:`homogeneous
   <connpooltypes>` pools.

 * The python-oracledb Thin mode creates connections in a daemon thread and so